 I Love A Clean San Diego’s monthly cleanup events take place both on the coast as well as in local creek beds, canyons, open space parks and everywhere in between.
 In 2015 alone, I Love A Clean San Diego conducted 245 cleanups across San Diego County and successfully removed nearly 500,000 pounds of debris.
 Volunteers see first-hand how trash makes its way from inland communities all the way to the coast through San Diego County’s vast watershed system.
 Volunteers of all ages are invited to participate in these cleanups.

 I Love A Clean San Diego is the San Diego County coordinator of the statewide Adopt-A-Beach program, one of the organization’s most popular volunteer programs.
 This independent volunteer program offers volunteers the flexibility to choose from over 100 adoptable locations to schedule their cleanups.
 Volunteers are encouraged to perform at least three cleanups per year.

 While the name suggests that only beaches are available for adoption, there are several inland locations available for adoption including two new sites in Escondido, Dixon Lake and Kit Carson Park.
 I Love A Clean San Diego offers free presentations and cleanup supplies as part of the program.
-Visit the Adopt-A-Beach website or contact Community Programs Coordinator Carly Keen at email@example.com to learn more about adopting a local beach or inland area.
+Visit the Adopt-A-Beach website or contact the Director of Community Engagement Lauren Short at email@example.com to learn more about adopting a local beach or inland area.

 I Love A Clean San Diego’s partnership with Think Blue, the City of San Diego’s Storm Water Pollution Prevention Division, works to educate the public about storm drain pollution.